vaishnavi-konda/50-days-of-code/matrix_content.md

 ### [Day-34](https://github.com/vaishnavi-konda/100-days-of-code/tree/main/Matrix/Day-34)
 ### Print the matrix elements in Sorted Order

-C++ program to print the elements of a matrix in sorted rder.
+C++ program to print the elements of a matrix in sorted order.

 Given an rows x columns  matrix, where every row and column is sorted in non-decreasing order.
 Print all elements of matrix in sorted order.